EvaMakri/lifestylefactors-annotation-docs/index.md

 7. Mentions of “the X-Y association” between an LSF X and a disease Y should be annotated as statistically associated relationships.

-1. Indirect relations annotated as positive.
+1. Indirect relations should be annotated.

 2. Relationships like the following:

     __LSF1__ and __LSF2__ when present together cause disease __disease__, but when __LSF1__ is present alone it **does not** cause __disease__.

     Annotate as _LSF1 causes disease_, _LSF2 causes disease_  and negative for LSF1.

+4. Compared/comparison: annotate the relationships with the reverse SA type and add a Note: “rel=comparison”.

+5. Annotate relationships even when they are not independent.

 ### Special rules for entities:
 1. Top-level terms (e.g. nutrition) should be annotated – even if relationships cannot be annotated for these terms.